RafqaHaddad1/DesignPatterns/README.md

    - **File Systems**: Modeling files and directories.
    - **UI Components**: Simplifying manipulation of complex UI components.

-Remember, the Composite pattern simplifies working with hierarchical structures by treating compositions and individual elements uniformly! 😊
+Remember, the Composite pattern simplifies working with hierarchical structures by treating compositions and individual elements uniformly!

 ---------------------------------------
 ### D. Decorator

 ---------------------------------------

 The **Decorator pattern** is a structural design pattern that allows you to add new functionality to an existing object without altering its original class.
-Here are the key points:

  **Purpose and Benefits**:
    - **Dynamic Behavior Extension**: The Decorator pattern dynamically adds behavior to an object without affecting other instances of the same class.